insolar/insolar/docs/source/architecture.rst

 In addition to :ref:`governance <domains>` with logical rules, domains can also be deployed in separate :ref:`clouds <fed_of_clouds>` for stronger network security and data inspection on network edges, while contract/business logic can dynamically tune validation performed by the Insolar Platform to balance **costs**, **risks**, and **performance** by adjusting *quantity* and *quality* (stake or liability levels) of :ref:`validators <dynamic_roles>` involved.

 Contracts also have individual time tracking and resources which can be subsequently connected to custom billing procedures and prepaid (or on-spot) allocation of :ref:`hardware capacities <multi_role_nodes>`.
-Moreover, the :ref:`ledger <ledger>` that stores contract data applies strict controls on the following:
+Moreover, the :ref:`ledger <ledger>` that stores contract data strictly controls:

-* Data access by requiring signatures from :ref:`nodes <multi_role_nodes>` that need the access;
+* data access by requiring signatures from :ref:`nodes <multi_role_nodes>` that need the access;
-* Scattering of versioned data across multiple :ref:`storage nodes <heavy_material>` to significantly reduce risks of fraud, intrusions, or data leaks.
+* scattering of versioned data across multiple :ref:`storage nodes <heavy_material>` to significantly reduce risks of fraud, intrusions, or data leaks.

 Furthermore, Insolar guarantees to execute any contract and ensures duplicate calls will not emerge in case of hardware, system, or network failure.

 For practical enterprise use, Insolar contracts can store and transfer large data :term:`objects <object>` with the following benefits:

 * on-chain, without the need for additional systems integrations;
-* with algorithms to provide :ref:`network traffic <globulas>`, :ref:`CPU <virtual>`, and :ref:`storage <heavy_material>` scalabilities.
+* with algorithms that provide :ref:`network traffic <globulas>`, :ref:`CPU <virtual>`, and :ref:`storage <heavy_material>` scalabilities.

 .. _contract_determinism:

 Contract Determinism
 ~~~~~~~~~~~~~~~~~~~~

-As the platform already reduces determinism via network messaging, Insolar applies relatively relaxed requirements regarding the determinism of :ref:`contracts <contracts>`.
+As the platform already reduces determinism via network messaging, Insolar applies relatively relaxed requirements regarding the :ref:`contract <contracts>` determinism.
 As such, a method invocation:

 * on the same :term:`object <object>` state,
 * with the same parameters,